 Administrative Process.
-A complete application package must be submitted to DEP/CCD, who will publish notice of the receipt of and the tentative decision on the application and the final action taken in the Pennsylvania Bulletin.
+A complete application package must be submitted to DEP/CCD, who will publish notice of the final action taken in the Pennsylvania Bulletin.

 If DEP/CCD determines, upon receipt of an application package, that the application package is incomplete, DEP/CCD will notify the applicant in writing (i.e., by letter or email) prior to the end of the completeness review period.
-NOIs with fee payments that include insufficient funds will be considered incomplete.
-The applicant will have one (1) 60 calendar-day period ("deficiency correction period") to submit the necessary information or fees to make the NOI package complete.
+Applications with fee payments that include insufficient funds will be considered incomplete.
+The applicant will have one (1) 60 calendar-day period ("deficiency correction period") to submit the necessary information or fees to make the application package complete.
 This deficiency correction period is independent of the completeness review period.
 Applicants may request up to a maximum 30-day extension, which may or may not be approved by DEP/CCD.
 Extensions must be approved in writing (i.e., by letter or email).
 If DEP/CCD determines that despite the receipt of additional information the application remains incomplete, DEP/CCD will notify the applicant that the application has been denied.
 If the applicant does not respond within the 60 calendar days, DEP/CCD will consider the application to be withdrawn by the applicant in accordance with 25 Pa.
 Code § 102.6(c)(2).
 Fees submitted as part of the application package will not be returned.
 The applicant may submit a new application for the same project.